-The COAS was addressing a national seminar on “Pakistan’s Economy: Challenges and Way forward” was organised by Institute of Strategic Studies, Research and Analysis (ISSRA) at National Defence University (NDU).
+National seminar on “Pakistan’s Economy: Challenges and Way forward” was organized by Institute of Strategic Studies, Research and Analysis (ISSRA) at National Defence University (NDU)

-The panel of speakers included Advisor to the Chief Minister of Punjab on Economic Affairs and Planning, Dr Salman Shah, Chairman FBR Syed Muhammad Shabbar Zaidi, and Dean and Director IBA Dr Farrukh Iqbal.
+Panel of speakers included Dr. Salman Shah, Advisor to the Chief Minister of Punjab on Economic Affairs and Planning, Dr. Farrukh Iqbal, Dean and Director IBA,

 Dr. Abid Qaiyum Suleri, Executive Director, Sustainable Development Policy Institute (SDPI), Mr. Almas Haider, President Lahore Chamber of Commerce and Industry, Mr. Syed Muhammad Shabbar Zaidi, Chairman, FBR.
 Dr. Ashfaque Hasan Khan, Principal and Dean, School of Social Sciences & Humanities (NUST) chaired and moderated the seminar.
 A large number economy experts, think tanks and representatives of business community attended the seminar.

 Chair in his introduction highlighted the linkage of economy and security.
 He quoted, Paul Kennedy – a British Historian specializing in the history of international relations and economics power " a nation’s military strength rests on its economic strength" and Robert McNamara Former President of World Bank" Security means development and without development there is no security".
 Therefore economy matter for security.
 If economy is weakened, the country’s national security will weaken.